Article 116 of Constitution of India – Votes on account, votes of credit and exceptional grants

-Intro: Article 116 of Indian Constitution is related to the parliamentary financial system, specifically focusing on the provision for supplementary, additional, or excess grants.
+Article 116 of Constitution of India is related to the parliamentary financial system, specifically focusing on the provision for supplementary, additional, or excess grants.
 This article empowers the Lok Sabha, upon the President’s recommendation, to authorize expenditures that were not accounted for in the annual financial statement or have exceeded the amount previously sanctioned.
 It ensures financial flexibility within the governance framework, allowing the government to meet unforeseen expenses and maintain fiscal management without legislative stalemate.

 (1) Notwithstanding anything in the foregoing provisions of this Chapter, the House of the People shall have power—